-- Continue wWorking with the County to consider requiring septic tank maintenance and/or pump-outs. - Explore ways to limit the use of fertilizers, pesticides, and herbicides in areas with sensitive natural resources, and develop an Integrated Pest Management program for municipal and school facilities. - Consider bolstering current regulations regarding wastewater disposal or recycling for car washes or other water-intensive uses. - Explore environmentally sensitive alternatives or improvements to de-icing practices. - Continue working with the NYCDEP, the Counties, and adjacent towns to complete the Croton Plan, and uUpdate the Yorktown code for consistency with the Croton Plan. - Continue to explore whether additional underground aquifers exist in Yorktown.
+- Continue working with the County to consider requiring septic tank maintenance and/or pump-outs. - Explore ways to limit the use of fertilizers, pesticides, and herbicides in areas with sensitive natural resources, and develop an Integrated Pest Management program for municipal and school facilities. - Consider bolstering current regulations regarding wastewater disposal or recycling for car washes or other water-intensive uses. - Explore environmentally sensitive alternatives or improvements to de-icing practices. - Update the Yorktown code for consistency with the Croton Plan. - Continue to explore whether additional underground aquifers exist in Yorktown.